gregogolla/gregogolla.github.io/docs/finances.md

 - `Category` – Category of the payment e.g. Monthly Contribution or Lumpsum payment.
 - `Type` – whether the transaction was a payment or receipt
 - `Memo` – Any additional information regarding the transaction
 - `Allocations` – used to allocate portion of payments to different months.
-This s useful if one large payment was made from an account to be distributed for several months.
+This is useful if one large payment was made from an account to be distributed for several months.

 ##	My Loans
 Displays the details of loans given to the account.